-Generally speaking, we recommend at least 10 Mbps download / 5 Mbps upload to use Breeze at an acceptable level of service.
+Generally, we recommend a high speed Internet connection of at least 10 Mbps download / 3 Mbps upload to use Breeze at an acceptable level of service.
 You can use Breeze with lower speeds, however, you will likely experience frustration in terms of speed and perceived responsiveness, especially when printing name tags.

 There are other factors in play that can impact Breeze performance (network congestion, older/slower computer processors, etc...).
-But in terms of raw internet speed, 10 Mbps Down & 5 Mbps Up is recommended.
+But in terms of raw internet speed, 10 Mbps Down & 3 Mbps Up is a minimum requirement.

 You can test your Internet speed here: http://www.speedtest.net The results (as of this article), look like this:

 Recommended Internet Browsers

 A modern Internet browser is required in order for Breeze to operate and perform as intended, the below options will work well with Breeze: